BSmithLab/ALSPatientStratification/README.md

 PI: Dr. Barbara Smith

-Institute: Arizona State University, School of Biological and Health Systems Engineering
+Institute: School of Biological and Health Systems Engineering, Arizona State University

 Short description: This file contains the instructions to replicate the ALS Patient Stratification analysis with GEO Accession GSE153960.